basuhoward/araldika/_armorial/woodley-of-menie-michael-anthony.md

       Per chevron Sable and Argent, two owls in chief of the Second and an arrow paleways pointing downwards, in base proper in chief a label of three points Argent.
   crest:
     en: >-
-      On a wreath of the Liveries is set for Crest issuant from a baronial coronet an eagle with wings elevated Sable, armed and beaked Gules, holding in the beak an arrow in pale, point downwards proper.
+      On a wreath of the Liveries is set for Crest issuant from the coronet an eagle with wings elevated Sable, armed and beaked Gules, holding in the beak an arrow in pale, point downwards proper.
   coronet:
     en: >-
       Above the shield is placed the coronet of a noble and thereon a helm befitting his degree that is to say Silver in profile with gold visor bars and gorget, adorned with a gold pendant and with a mantling Sable doubled Argent.